 I have never been too excited about sugar cookies.
 But then I had kids.
 And what kid doesn’t love first and foremost “frosting cookies” in all sorts of fun shapes?!
-In fact the couple times my little Kinder has come home crying from school, it has been because she couldn’t have the frosting cookies with all the other kids.
+So I created these gluten free and vegan sugar cookies so all my kids could enjoy them too!

 And today for the Easter/Earth Day celebration in class, she got her “frosting cookie” just like everyone else.

 I prefer my cookies more on the moist and soft side, not crunchy like many sugar cookies: so increase the bake time if you are the latter.
-The original recipe I tweaked was from Vegan Cookies Invade Your Cookie Jar by Moskowitz and Romero: truly an amazing book with dynamite recipes (their Vegan Cupcake one rocks too).
+The original recipe I tweaked was from Vegan Cookies Invade Your Cookie Jarby Moskowitz and Romero: truly an amazing book with dynamite recipes (their Vegan Cupcake one rocks too).

 Oh and please notice how NOT perfect my cookies are…there’s my impatience thing again…I am not particular about how things look, only taste!
 Good things kids are quite forgiving!

 Here are some other holiday cookies you could try: